m-arun99/Prediction_of_laptop_prices/README.md

-hii this is my first project in machine learning which is prediction of laptop prices based on different featuress
+prediction of laptop prices based on different featuress using machine learning algorithms